As I write this, many UK students will be preparing themselves for their Third Year Abroad.

 10) Say YES

-Are you off on your year abroad soon?
+Are you off on your year abroad in France soon?
 Are you going to be a language assistant or going to Pau?

 To everyone embarking on their own year abroad this year, have a brilliant time!
 I must admit that I’m very jealous and wish I were doing it all over again!